Jeremy Smith (ice hockey)

-Jeremy Smith (born April 13, 1989), also known as Jieruimi Shimisi, is an American-born Chinese professional ice hockey goaltender.
-Born in the United States, he is currently playing with HC Kunlun Red Star of the Kontinental Hockey League (KHL) and represented China at the 2022 Winter Olympics.
+Jeremy Smith (born April 13, 1989), also known as Jieruimi Shimisi, is a Chinese-American professional ice hockey goaltender.
+Born in the United States, he is currently playing with Shanghai Dragons of the Kontinental Hockey League (KHL) and represented China at the 2022 Winter Olympics.
 Smith was selected in the second round, 54th overall, by the Nashville Predators in the 2007 NHL Entry Draft.

 Playing career

 Since turning professional in the 2009–10 season, Smith, while within the Predators organization, was shuffled between the Milwaukee Admirals of the AHL and the Cincinnati Cyclones of the ECHL.

 On July 5, 2013, Smith signed a one-year contract as a free agent with the Columbus Blue Jackets.
 After attending the Blue Jackets training camp he was assigned to AHL affiliate, the Springfield Falcons.

 On July 2, 2014, Smith signed a one-year, two-way contract with the Boston Bruins.
-Smith was sent down to Providence Bruins to be a call up along with Malcolm Subban for the majority of the season.
+Smith was sent down to Providence Bruins to be a call-up along with Malcolm Subban for the majority of the season.

 On July 1, 2015, the Boston Bruins re-signed Smith to a one-year, two-way contract.
 With Smith unable to earn the backup role and with the Bruins suffering a surplus of goaltenders in their system, he was assigned on loan to AHL affiliate club of the Minnesota Wild, the Iowa Wild, for the duration of the 2015–16 season on October 6, 2015.
 On February 6, 2016, Providence's Malcolm Subban was hospitalized after taking a puck to the throat.
 With Subban ruled out for eight weeks due to this injury, Smith was recalled from his loan with the Iowa Wild to provide Providence with cover.
 In Subban's absence, Smith was a standout for Providence, posting 13 wins in 20 games and earning his first recall to the NHL, on an emergency basis, on April 9, 2016.
 He was returned to the AHL for the post-season without featuring for the Bruins.